hkazmi/hardware/README.md

 How to use robotiky brain.

+First you need to solder the pin header on either side of the robot, the spacing is correct for a breadboard, so if you solder them in on the bottom you can stick it into a standard on.

 I'll fill out the details of the brain in more detail in future.
 But just to get you started create an account on https://developer.mbed.org/account/signup.
 Then create a new program for the LPC11U24 and use the below as a sample program.
 ```
 #include "mbed.h"